-- The information contained in this document and the solution proposed by BCM Controls (BCM) is proprietary and confidential to BCM.
+- Interindent sourcement and interindent a interindent of interindent and interindent of interindent of interindent of the solution proposed by BCM Controls (BCM) is proprietary and confidential to BCM.
 These materials can be used solely for the purpose of evaluating a possible transaction between BCM and its existing and prospective customers.
 No recipient of these materials may use them for their own commercial advantage.
-The recipient of these materials must hold them in confidence and shall not distribute them, in whole or in part, to any other individual or entity in any form without the prior ritten consent of BCM - · Each Party may make available to the other access to certain trade secrets and other confidential technical, business, and financial information, including the contents of this Agree and the Exhibits thereto (collectively, Confidential Information).
-So long as and our benefit and that Confidential Information is marked "Confidential" or "Proprietary" (if it nanjble form) or is not generally available to the public from other sources, each Party shall safeguard such Confidential Information is marked "Confidential Information, is and shall not disclose Confidential Information is to see the same set of the set of th unintended use or unauthorized disclosure. - This proposal and all accompanying materials, and the original information, designs, concepts, and ideas represented herein are the exclusive property of BCM and may not be reproduced or copied in any manner without the express written authorization of BCM.
-The proposal and all associated materials, drawings, and documents must be returned pr ned promptly upon dema
+The recipient of these materials must hold them in confidence and shall not distribute them, in whole or in part, to any other individual or entity in any form without the prior written consent of BCM. - ents of this Agre Each Party may make available to the other access to certain trade secrets and other confidential technical, business, and financial information, including the contents of this Agreement and the Exhibits thereto (collectively, "Confidential Information").
+So long as and to the extent that Confidential Information is marked "Confidential" or "Proprietary" (if in tangible form) or is not generally available to the public from other sources, each Party shall safeguard such Confidential Information in the manner in which it safeguards its own confidential information, and shall not disclose Confidential Information to its employees, contractors and agents, except to the extent necessary to enable it to fulfill its obligations under this Agreement.
+The obligations of this Section shall survive for two (2) years after the termination or expiration of this Agreement.
+Client shall indemnify BCM from third party liability arising from any unintended use or unauthorized disclosure. - This proposal and all accompanying materials, and the original information, designs, concepts, and ideas represented herein are the exclusive property of BCM and may not be reproduced or copied in any manner without the express written authorization of BCM.
+The proposal and all associated materials, drawings, and documents must be returned pr nents must be returned promptly upon demand

+Project Commencement:
-- Project Commencement: No work shall proceed until BCM receives one or more of the following from the customer:

-- 1. Written authorization to proceed 2

-- Purchase order Executed contract, &/o

-- 4. Signed/dated copy of this proposal
+- vork shall proceed until BCM receives one or more of the following from the customer: - Written authorization to proceed 1. - 2.
+Purchase order 3.
+Executed contract. &/or - 4.
+Signed/dated copy of this proposal